Dragontrail

-Dragontrail, manufactured by AGC Inc., is an alkali-aluminosilicate sheet glass engineered for a combination of thinness, lightness and damage-resistance, similar to Corning's proprietary Gorilla Glass.
+Dragontrail is an alkali-aluminosilicate sheet glass manufactured by AGC Inc. It is engineered for a combination of thinness, lightness and damage-resistance, similarly to Corning's proprietary Gorilla Glass.
 The material's primary properties are its strength, allowing thin glass without fragility; its high scratch resistance; and its hardness – with a Vickers hardness test rating of 595 to 673.

-Cell phones
+Cell phones and tablets

-To date, some of the cell phone models that have incorporated Dragontrail protection are:
+To date, some of the cell phone and tablet models that have incorporated Dragontrail protection are: